Rockford man re-sentenced for 2017 sexual assault

 By Jim Hagerty

-ROCKFORD – A Rockford man was sentenced to nearly seven years in prison Friday for a 2017 sexual assault.
+ROCKFORD – A Rockford man was sentenced to nearly six years in prison Friday for a 2017 sexual assault.

 Jim Lee Buckingham, 57, was ordered to serve to five years for criminal sexual assault, a Class 1 felony, and one year and 10 months for criminal sexual abuse, a Class 4 felony.
 He must serve 85 percent of those sentences.